Balcony & Container Gardening

 • Can excess water drain safely?

-• Will it still fit when plants grow?
+• Will it still fit once plants grow?

 • Can it be cleaned before moving home?